 Why it matters: Intent keywords have the highest conversion potential per match, but they're also the rarest.
 You'll get fewer hits, but each one is worth significantly more attention.

-How keyword tracking works (the technical side)
+How does keyword tracking work? (the technical side)

 Most Reddit keyword tools — F5Bot, Syften, basic IFTTT automations — work by string matching.
 They scan new posts, check if your keyword appears somewhere in the text, and send an alert if it does.
 Simple, fast, and noisy.